Why did Biden order the shooting down of a Chinese hot air balloon in the US?

 However, the incident will likely only cause further obstacles to bilateral relations, rather than serious damage.

-Despite pervasive political rhetoric about limiting economic links, the two countries are interdependent and can hardly choose to drastically downgrade their bilateral relations.
+Despite pervasive political rhetoric regarding limiting economic links, the two countries are interdependent and can hardly choose to drastically downgrade their bilateral relations.
 Both the Biden administration and senior Chinese officials have recently emphasized the need to improve relations between the two countries.

 In addition, historically, other incidents between the US and China that have disturbed relations have eventually faded.

 In recent weeks, Beijing has worked to ease tensions with Washington.
 The Chinese government is preparing to welcome the visit of US Secretary of State Antony Blinken.
-But the visit was postponed after the hot air balloon was discovered.
+But the visit was postponed following the hot air balloon was discovered.

 Politico said that the timing of the incident confused both sides, so China will also have a limited response.
 In fact, Beijing has expressed a desire to prevent the appearance of hot air balloons from further rupturing relations between the two countries.